Design your own wrought ironwork.

 from 12mm x 6mm flat

 Although designed to fill gaps, some of these parts can be used as an interrupt in a bar, in a similar way a basket is used.
 This can make for some interesting designs.
+The over and under 100mm circles, can be used a bar interrupts to make an interesting design.
+It is possible to make a design using different size circles on different bars.

 Whilst is easy to price an item, it is a little more difficult to price it welded within a gate or railing.
 A circle welded to bring the gap between 2 bars is quick and relatively easy to do.
 But a circle welded as an interrupt in a bar is a much slower process.
 Eventually i am sure we will get a price list for all the options.